2022 MLB trade tracker: Listing every transaction before deadline

 - Wyatt MillsLiveTodayTomorrowvs--|

-2022 MLB trade tracker: Listing every transaction before deadline originally appeared on NBC Sports Boston
+2022 MLB trade tracker: Listing every transaction before deadline originally appeared on NBC Sports Bayarea

 The 2022 MLB trade deadline is almost here.